domRiddle/ASF/FAQ.md

 Core points are stated once again here, because people in general don't want to agree with them:

 - **Yes, you need to own the game in order to be eligible for any card drops from it.
 Family sharing doesn't count.**
 - **No, you can't farm the game infinitely, every game has fixed number of card drops.
-Once you run out of cards to drop in given game, it's not a candidate for farming anymore.**
+Once you run out of cards to drop in given game, it's not a candidate for farming anymore.
+It doesn't matter that you own the game, you're done with it.**
 - **No, you can't drop cards from F2P games without spending any money in them.
 This involves permanently F2P games like Team Fortress 2 or Dota 2.**
 - **No, you can't drop cards on limited accounts (those that never spent 5$ in steam store), regardless of owned games.
 It was possible in the past, but it's no longer the case.**